 The Moto 360 is the first sports smartwatch from Motorola, as you can tell by the name this watch is geared towards those who love sports and athletes in general.

-The 360 is one of the few smart watched equipped with an onboard GPS to measure running data precisely without relying on a phone, it also measures and records data like step count and calories burned throughout the day.
+The 360 is one of the few smart-watches equipped with an onboard GPS to measure running data precisely without relying on a phone, it also measures and records data like step count and calories burned throughout the day.

 Another impressive feature in the 360 is the ‘Any light display’ which adjusts the watch’s lighting and display according to the type of light around you.